pydanny/pydanny-event-notes/Pycon2012/python_web_summit.rst

 Panelists:

 * Tarek Ziadé (Distribute/Packaging)

+    * New distutils lets you specify versions of third-party packages.
+But... redhat and other OS tools have their own package names.
+Ugh.

 * Nate Aune (DjangoZoom, Appsembler)

     * All tools (Plone, Django) makes it hard to do deployments.
 Hence his deployment startups (DjangoZoom and Appsembler).